 Strategically Precise Voter Mobilization

-Invictus is a calculated and discreet, candidate-agnostic stratagem crafted to neutralize the disenfranchising and marginalizing effects of the American electoral college system and protectionist gerrymandering.
-It is a purposeful Voter Turnout effort designed to reach 70% Black voter participation levels during the 2020 GE in select cities in: Wisconsin, Ohio, Michigan, Pennsylvania, and Florida (WOMPF).
+Invictus was a calculated and discreet, candidate-agnostic stratagem crafted to neutralize the disenfranchising and marginalizing effects of the American electoral college system and protectionist gerrymandering.
+It was a purposeful Voter Turnout effort designed to reach 70% Black voter participation levels during the 2020 General Election in select cities in: Wisconsin, Ohio, Michigan, Pennsylvania, and Florida (WOMPF).

-Amorphous Gray and Associates (AGAA) uses the selfless energy of volunteers from across the country to conduct, iterative, logic-driven text messaging to get 577,000 Blacks across select cities in WOMPF who:
+Amorphous Gray and Associates (AGAA) used the selfless energy of volunteers from across the country to conduct, iterative, logic-driven text messaging to get 577,000 Blacks across select cities in WOMPF who:

 voted in 2008 and 2012, but did not vote in 2016 and